 Held to a Higher Standard

 There are not a whole lot of disadvantages to obtaining your broker license.
 However, you are going to be held to the highest level of the law.
-If you’re doing things right and you’re an ethical person, this shouldn’t come into play, but that being said, everybody makes mistakes.
+If you’re doing things right and you’re an ethical person, this shouldn’t come into play, but that being said, every real estate agent makes mistakes.
 If you are a broker, you will be held to the highest level of the law.
 If you’re a salesperson, your broker is typically the one that is responsible for most of what you do.
 That’s not to say you can go out there and do just whatever you want.
 But in general, you are expected to have known more things if you’re a broker than if you’re a salesperson.
 Competency comes into play.
 If you ever got in a sticky situation, being a broker might come back to bite you.

 More Education Required